 - Applying for lost income replacement through State Disability Benefits or Paid Family Leave

 - Continuing your health and dental coverage

 - Step by step guidelines of how to request time off

 It is the responsibility of every employee to contact HR when their personal life circumstances change and they foresee the need for a possible leave of absence.
 The Leave Case Managers can be reached at email@example.com, or by calling 6195944139.

-Employees needing time off to care for their own illness or family illness may be eligible for the federal Family and Medical Leave Act (FMLA) and/or the California Family Rights Act (CFRA).
+Employees needing time off to care for their own illness, illness of a family member or designated person may be eligible for the federal Family and Medical Leave Act (FMLA) and/or the California Family Rights Act (CFRA).
 Eligible employees are entitled to take family and medical leaves of absence up to a combined total of 12 weeks in a 12month period.

 Who's Eligible For a Leave of Absence?

 Fulltime and parttime Regular employees are eligible for a leave of absence once they have completed one year of service at SDSU Research Foundation.
 In addition, where required by state or federal law, all employees are eligible for a leave of absence before completing one year of service.